 Add embed videos right on your site. (paid feature)

-— Useless in our opinion and a waste of money, since you can easily add embed videos (like YouTube or others) just by copy-pasting in your text a simple code that you can get from the options of the video.
+— Useless in my opinion and a waste of money, since you can easily add embed videos (like YouTube or others) just by copy-pasting in your text a simple code that you can get from the options of the video.

 This lets you choose which widgets to show on the pages of your site.